 Credit by Examination is a program that recognizes many students, independent of the college environment, have attained college-level proficiency in academic subjects.
 Credit by exam satisfies degree requirements in the same way as does credit earned by passing courses except that it does not count as credit earned in residence.
-Students who pass the same test as those who have successfully completed the course, can earn credit for certain courses without enrolling in them.
+Students, who pass the same test as those who have successfully completed the course, can earn credit for certain courses without enrolling in them.
 The following options are available: 1) the College Board's Advanced Placement Examination Program (APP), 2) College Level Examination Program (CLEP), 3) SAT II Subject Tests, 4) International Baccalaureate (IB) Program, and 5) departmental examinations where available.
 Credit established in this manner through the TREC will be recorded as "credit only" ("CR") on the transcript and will not affect the GPA.
-SWT is an institutional testing center and only those students who have attended SWT or are currently enrolled are eligible to participate in the Credit by Examination program.
+Texas State is an institutional testing center and only those students who have attended Texas State or are currently enrolled are eligible to participate in the Credit by Examination program.
+Note that evidence of credit established by any of these means must be processed by the Center before it can be entered on a transcript.
 More detailed materials on this and other TREC programs are available at the TREC office.